Recreational: Decriminalized, limited

 Marijuana in Thailand: a brief legal history

-In the 1930s, as many countries around the world began regulating marijuana usage, Thailand got on board as well.
-In 1935 Thailand’s government passed the Cannabis Act, criminalizing the possession, sale, and use of the substance.
+Despite the cannabis plant’s long history of medicine use in Thailand, the country got on board with the wave of prohibition in the 1930s.
+In 1935 the Thai government passed the Cannabis Act, criminalizing the possession, sale, and use of the substance.
 In 1979, Thailand cracked down even further passing the Narcotics Act of B.E.2522 which ranked cannabis as a Category 5 drug.
-With the Thailand government’s strict drug penalization policies, this meant getting caught with large doses of marijuana could result in the death sentence!
+The Thailand government’s strict drug penalization policies meant getting caught with large doses of marijuana could result in the death sentence!

 Thailand’s weed laws remained unchanged until 2019 when the World Health Organization (WHO) changed weed’s classification from a Schedule IV to Schedule 1 ranking due to “evidence that some cannabis-based preparations have a medical use.”